Here’s Why Your Baby Sleeps Like A Roast Chicken

 The second theory also makes sense.
-Child's pose is remarkably similar to the position they assume both as they're learning to crawl and after they begin crawling.
+Child’s pose is remarkably similar to the position they assume both as they’re learning to crawl and after they begin crawling.
 Many babies get into that position and rock back and forth for a long time before they even begin to crawl.
-But when the American Academy of Pediatrics (AAP) warns parents that babies must always be placed to sleep on their backs to minimize the risk of sudden infant death syndrome (SIDS), it’s understandable to wish they’d just hold still for once, if only in their sleep.
+But when the American Academy of Pediatrics (AAP) warns parents that babies must always be placed to sleep on their backs to minimize the risk of SIDS, it’s understandable to wish they’d just hold still for once, if only in their sleep.
 If you find repositioning your baby is pointless and they just flop back onto their tummies, try not to stress.

 How To Keep Baby Safe If They Roll On Their Tummy To Sleep